Greatest Hits (ABBA album): Artwork

 The album was issued with two different gatefold covers, based on the country of its release.
 The painting on the original Scandinavian release was by artist Hans Arnold and had originally been awarded as a prize by Swedish magazine VeckoRevyn to celebrate ABBA being voted "Artists of the Year".
 The artwork was also used on the European-wide "30th Anniversary Edition" CD reissue, in a miniature replica gatefold album sleeve.

 In the UK, North America and some other territories, the cover features a photograph, taken by Bengt H. Malmqvist, of the group sitting on a park bench during an autumn day.
 Benny and Frida are kissing, while Björn reads a paper and Agnetha looks straight into the camera.
 The image was used as the inner gatefold picture on the Scandinavian versions.
 It was also used on the US CD reissue by Atlantic Records in the 1980s, but without the track listing on the front.

 Appearances in other media

 The British/American version of the album sleeve appears in the popular 2015 science-fiction film The Martian, when the husband of the disco-loving ship commander Melissa Lewis reveals on a video link that he has found an original vinyl copy of the album.
 The track "Waterloo" also features prominently on the film's soundtrack.

 Track listing

-The track listing is based on the European edition of the album.
+The track listing is based on the original European edition of the album (POL 266).
 All tracks are written by Benny Andersson, Stig Anderson and Björn Ulvaeus, except where noted.

-Early pressings of the album do not include "Fernando", and a sticker was placed on the cover of later ones to advertise its inclusion.